bug400/lifutils/INSTALL.md

-Mac OS:
+macOS:

 There is a package that installs the package under /usr/local.
 There is no need to set the LIFUTILSXROMDIR environment variable as long as the install location is not changed.

-Note: you get a message that the package cannot be opened because it is from an unidentified developer.
+Note: You get a message that the package cannot be opened because it is from an unidentified developer.
 Click on the "?" button in the message window to learn how to proceed.